threefoldtech/substrate-research/smart-contract/readme.md

 cargo build --release
 ```

-This will build the node binary in relaese mode, once built you can execute it by doing following:
+This will build the node binary in release mode, once built you can execute it by doing following:

 `./target/release/node-template --dev --tmp`